robinmordasiewicz/jessed-guides/Terraform-rst/docs/tips_and_tricks.rst

     terraform state list

-Here is the output of 'terraform state list' for what is deployed by deploying `Example 4`_.
+Here is the output of 'terraform state list' for what is deployed by deploying :ref:`example4`.
 ::

     $ tf state list